About & Submissions

-New Classicists is an online periodical aimed at providing a publication platform for postgraduate students in any field that relates to Antiquity.
-Our advisory board members aid in sourcing international academics for the two-person, blind peer reviewing of each accepted article.
-We aim to publish at least one journal a year.
+New Classicists is an online periodical aimed at providing a publication platform for postgraduate students and early career researchers in any field that relates to Antiquity.
+Our editorial and advisory board members aid in sourcing international academics for the double blind peer reviewing of each accepted article.

-Each article will be assessed for suitability and an outcome will be forwarded to you within two weeks of this date.
+Each submission is assessed for suitability by both the Submissions Co-Ordinator and another member of the Editorial board whose specialisation most closely fits the topic.
+An outcome will be sent to you within two weeks of submission.
+The articles are then peer-reviewed by two established academics who specialise in the topic.
 Articles must not have been previously published or submitted to another journal for consideration.

-We are also looking for book reviews of recent works on Antiquity.
-Please contact the editor for more information if you would like to submit a book review.
+We are also looking for book reviews of recent publications on any aspect of Antiquity.
+Please contact the book review editor (firstname.lastname@example.org) with your suggestion and for more details.

 Open Access and Copyright Notice

 New Classicists is committed to complete and transparent open access for academic work.
 All of New Classicists’ articles and reviews are free to access immediately from the date of publication.
 There are no author charges (APCs) prior to publication, and no charge for any reader to download articles and reviews for their own scholarly use.
 As a result, New Classicists does not operate either a Gold or Green model of open access, but is free to all at any time and in perpetuity.
-To facilitate this, New Classicists depends upon the financial funding provided by the department of Classics at King's College London, the pro bono work of its editorial team and advisory board, along with the continuing support of its network of peer reviewers.
+To facilitate this, New Classicists depends upon the financial funding provided by the Institute of Classical Studies (SAS), the pro bono work of its editorial team and advisory board, along with the continuing support of its network of peer reviewers.

 In submitting their work for publication in New Classicists, authors agree to the terms set above.
 Authors are free and encouraged to promote their work elsewhere, for instance on websites such as academia.edu or reserachgate.net, to increase circulation, but links must be provided so that the article or journal can be downloaded from this site.
 Authors are also able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work with an acknowledgement of its initial publication in this journal.